Equality in the workplace

 Specific situations covered by employment equality legislation

-Disability: Employers are obliged to make reasonable accommodations for staff with disabilities.
+Employers must make reasonable accommodations for employees with disabilities.
 This includes providing access to employment, enabling people with disabilities to participate in employment including promotion, and training.

-Pregnancy: Pregnancy-related discrimination is discrimination on the ground of gender and includes recruitment, promotion and general conditions of employment.
-Women who are pregnant or have recently given birth are also protected under maternity protection and unfair dismissals legislation.
+Pregnancy-related discrimination is discrimination on the ground of gender and includes recruitment, promotion and general conditions of employment.
+You are also protected under maternity protection and unfair dismissals legislation, if you are pregnant or have recently given birth.

-Equal pay: Employment equality legislation provides for equal pay for like work.
+Employment equality legislation provides for equal pay for like work.
 Like work is defined as work that is the same, similar or work of equal value.
-It is one of the terms that must be part of the contract of employment as a result of laws passed by the Dáil.
+It is one of the terms that must be part of the contract of employment.
 A claim for equal pay can be made on any of the 9 grounds listed above.

 Harassment including sexual harassment that is based on any of the 9 grounds is a form of discrimination in relation to conditions of employment.
 Bullying at work which is linked to one of the 9 discriminatory grounds above comes under employment equality legislation.